open-world-agents/desktop-env/README.md

 - run just by typing `python3 examples/recorder.py FILE_LOCATION` and stop by `Ctrl+C`
 - almost 0% load in CPU/GPU.
 (Similar to commercial screen recording / broadcasting software, since it utilize Windows APIs (`DXGI/WGC`) and the powerful [GStreamer](https://gstreamer.freedesktop.org/) framework under the hood)
-- screen-audio-timestamp is recorded all in once in matroska(`.mkv`) container
+- screen, audio, timestamp, keyboard/mouse recorder is recorded all in once in matroska(`.mkv`) container

 For more detail, run `python3 examples/recorder.py --help`!